grames02/first_one/README.md

 The experience was fairly positive.
 I mainly utilized resources from Simon, but also had to make some changes.
 Specifically with things like my file names.
 In fact one of the challenges I was facing near the end was that my 'top_albums' page wouldn't go through to my React website.
 After digging deeper, I learned that it had to be Capitalized at the beginning for .jsx.

 ## Realizations:
 I realized some other things as well.
 Mainly that jsx needs to be formatted in a certain way.
 When I was copying my html's into the respective jsx files, I kept getting a lot of errors.
-Many of these were due to the fact that I was using "<br><br>", when I should've been using "</br>".
+Many of these were due to the fact that I was using "br", when I should've been using "/br".
 Fixing these resulted in my code working.

 I also made an error in that I forgot to set one of the routes as the default.
 So when I first published it, there was a 5th page (which displyed little to nothing.)
 I fixed this by going back into my routes, and setting the home page as the default.